About

 We all have a role to play.
 Join our campaigns for a variety of actions that you can take to make a positive environmental impact today.

 Malibu was the first city to make such a ban go into effect and the number of cities and countries that followed suit is awe-inspiring.
-Since then, Sheila created numerous campaigns that have effected change such as #CutOutCutlery, which successfully convinced Uber Eats, Postmates, Doordash and Grubhub to change the default setting in their applications so that users only receive plastic cutlery upon request.
-This campaign is ongoing.
+Since then, Sheila created numerous campaigns that have effected change such as #CutOutCutlery, which successfully convinced Uber Eats, Postmates, Doordash and Grubhub to change the default setting in their applications so that users only receive plastic cutlery upon request resulting in saving over 2.5 billion pieces of plastic from entering the waste stream.
+This campaign is ongoing as we continue our work with quick service restaurants globally.

 Awards and Recognition